Sinuses are moist air spaces within the bones of the face around the nose. When

 a cold that seems to be getting worse after 7 days of symptoms

-symptoms of allergies that don't clear with the usual allergy medication
+symptoms of allergies that don't clear with the usual allergy medicine

-Also call the doctor if your child shows any other signs of sinusitis, like pain or stiffness in the cheeks, a fever, or a cold that seems worse than usual./p>
+Also call if your child shows any other signs of worsening sinusitis, such as: